Effective Facebook Ads

 Remember Billboards?
 They could be a great investment for the right brand but all the brand could ever hope to achieve with a Billboard was reach.
 There was no call to action, no way to speak to them directly, and if you billboard was on the side of the highway, you had less then 1s to pass on your message, business name or website.
 What do you think their conversion rate was?
 Very.
 Very.
 Low.

-Now, think about the last time you engaged with a Facebook Ad.
-If the Ad managed to capture your attention it was because of one of these 5.
+Now, think about the last time you engaged with an effective Facebook Ad.
+If the Ad managed to capture your attention, it was because of one of these 5.

 Targeting